 10. Use Grocery Apps

-If you are looking to save money check out grocery stores apps such as Ibotta where you can get money back from your purchases.
-You can also check out grocery apps such as Walmart Grocery Shopping, Flipp and Krazy Coupon Lady: Save Money.
+If you are looking to save money check out grocery store apps such as Ibotta where you can get money back from your purchases.
+You can also check out grocery apps such as Walmart Grocery Shopping, Flipp, and Krazy Coupon Lady: Save Money.

 11. Check Your Pantry Before You Go To The Store

 I can’t tell you how many times I have brought some of the same items that were already in my pantry or fridge.
 So, to save money on buying the same items look in your kitchen and see which items you already have and don’t buy them.